Query Types

 As usual with RONIN’s query syntax, you may choose to nest the different parts of the query in any way you like, at any level you like:

-await create.session.with.account('acc_vais0g9rrk995tz0');
+await add.session.with.account('acc_vais0g9rrk995tz0');

 Every time you create a record, the created record is returned.

-Creating multiple records at once
+Adding multiple records at once

 At the moment, inserting a list of records with a single query is not yet possible.
-To insert multiple records at once, you may, therefore, run a create query multiple times with different values:
+To insert multiple records at once, you may, therefore, run a add query multiple times with different values:

 const posts = [];